 Cortisone-based creams and antifungal creams are often used to treat seborrhea.
 Usually, the following are recommended:

 - 0.5% to 1% concentrations of cortisone in a topical cream, gel or ointment

 - antifungal creams such as 1% clotrimazole or 2% miconazole, in order to reduce and inhibit the growth of yeast

 Severe or resistant forms of seborrhea can be treated with prescription medications such as:

 - higher concentrations of cortisone in the form of gels, liquids and foams

 - non-steroid creams such as tacrolimus or pimecrolimis

 Exposure to UV-A and UV-B rays may help reduce the symptoms of seborrhea.
 Frequent washing of the hands, especially before touching the head or the face, can also help.
 If you wear glasses, clean them frequently with rubbing alcohol.
 Finally, an air humidifier may alleviate the symptoms of seborrhea.

 Severe, untreated cases of seborrhea may result in temporary hair loss due to excessive skin inflammation.
-Permanent hair loss can arise when the hair follicles become irrevocably damaged due to inflammation during seborrhea.
+Irreversible hair loss can arise when the hair follicles become irrevocably damaged due to inflammation during seborrhea.
 It should also be noted that when seborrhea of the eyebrows occurs, extreme caution must be used when applying or using cortisone-based creams.

 There is no cure for seborrhea; since the cause is unclear, preventing it is also not definitively possible.
 Washing the hair and skin regularly to keep oil or sebum to a minimum can help, as can moderate amounts of sun exposure.
 Fortunately, seborrhea – including dandruff – can be managed so that it does not interfere with the sufferer’s life to an extreme degree.